 I plead guilty.

-You know, just go back for it for a moment here.
+You know, just go back for a moment here.

-Do you know that Fusion GPS never even looked, never even questioned the information he put out.
+You know, Christopher Steele, do you know that Fusion GPS never even looked, never even questioned the information he put out?

-We are just hitting the surface uh of the program.
+We are just hitting the surface of the program.

 And we've got Juanita Broderick coming up.